 ‘Even if you think you have a good idea of what food/s causes your symptoms, my first tip is to go to your GP to discuss your concerns.
 As when diagnosing intolerances, there are overlapping symptoms with irritable bowel syndrome (IBS) and other conditions that it’s good to get checked out.’

 Also in case the case of bloating it’s very important to see your GP if the bloating doesn’t go away or is accompanied by symptoms like quickly feeling full.

-Bianca says some of the other red flags to look out for include: unexplained weight loss, a family history of bowel diseases – rectal bleeding – bowel motions overnight -persistent daily diarrhea – vomiting – a fever or any symptoms that become more severe or progressive.
+Bianca says some of the other red flags to look out for include unexplained weight loss, a family history of bowel diseases – rectal bleeding – bowel motions overnight -persistent daily diarrhoea – vomiting – a fever or any symptoms that become more severe or progressive.